Documentation

 Stock list solving does not require shadow updates.
 Add them only when your domain model needs derived state such as previous/next pointers or per-route aggregates.
 When you do configure them, the canonical ScoreDirector invokes those solution hooks automatically.

-Generated Helper Surface
+Generated Runtime Surface

 List Moves